ezzing/3DLayout-documentation/README.md

         vertices: building vertices in lat/long coordinates,
         modules: total of modules in the building
         power: total power of the building,
+        areas: array of areas in this building
+    }

+Each area in the areas array contains:

+    {
+        id: the area id,
+        name: the area name
     }

 #### getRoofInfo